brettdavies/yt_dlp_async/README.md

 - **Parallel Processing with Workers**: Introduces the concept of workers to enable parallel processing of user IDs, playlist IDs, and video IDs.
 This allows for even faster data retrieval and processing.
 - **Environment Configuration**: Loads configuration settings from a `.env` file, making it easy to customize the application for different environments.
 - **Database Operations**: Manages database connections and performs batch inserts using `psycopg2`, ensuring efficient and reliable data storage.
-- **Command Line Interface (CLI)**: Provides a user-friendly CLI interface with commands to execute various functionalities.
+- **Command-Line Interface (CLI)**: Provides a user-friendly CLI interface with commands to execute various functionalities.
+- **Detailed Module Documentation**: Comprehensive documentation is available for each module, facilitating easier understanding and maintenance.

 With the addition of workers, `yt_dlp_async` can now handle multiple tasks simultaneously, significantly improving the overall performance and reducing the time required for fetching and processing YouTube IDs.

 Each worker operates independently, allowing for efficient utilization of system resources and maximizing throughput.
 This feature is particularly useful when dealing with large datasets or when time-sensitive operations are required.

-To configure the number of workers, simply adjust the corresponding setting in the `.env` file.
+To configure the number of workers, simply adjust the corresponding setting in the `.env` file or use command-line arguments.
 By fine-tuning the number of workers based on your system's capabilities, you can achieve optimal performance for your specific use case.

-With the enhanced parallel processing capabilities provided by workers, `yt_dlp_async` offers a powerful solution for efficiently fetching and processing YouTube video and playlist IDs, making it an ideal choice for applications that require high-performance data retrieval and storage.

 ## Prerequisites

 Before using `yt_dlp_async`, ensure that you have the following prerequisites installed:

-- Python 3.12 or higher
+- **Python 3.12 or higher**
-- Poetry
+- **Poetry**
-- `yt-dlp`
+- **yt-dlp**
-- Access to a PostgreSQL database
+- **Access to a PostgreSQL database**

 ## Installation